trokster/xcayp/README.md

 Supported Browsers:
 ------------------
-Xcap has been tested with modern versions of Chrome, Android Browser, Safari, Mobile Safari & Firefox (16 or more).
+Xcap has been tested with modern versions of Chrome, Android Chrome, Safari, Mobile Safari & Firefox (16+).

-IE Support is only partial for the moment due to the lack of support for pouchdb Ie 10 operation is still possible with some work by creating extra dbs on the source db ( in interface.js ) when in memory pouch is available, will switch to that.
+IE support is only partial for the moment due to the lack of appcache and localstore.

+Opera not tested

 Give it a shot :)
 ----------------